acquia/blt/docs/alternative-environment-tips/docksal.md

 If you already have Docksal installed on your system, setting your BLT project to use Docksal only requires that you add a `.docksal` directory in your project and run `fin up` in the command prompt of your project directory.
+For sites hosted on Acquia, you may want to set the stack to Acquia by running `fin config set DOCKSAL_STACK=acquia`, which will set up the project with varnish, memcache, and solr as well.
+See the [Docksal Documentation](https://docs.docksal.io) for more specific
-See the [Docksal Documentation](https://docs.docksal.io) for more specific Docksal information.
+Docksal information.

 ## Using the Docksal `blt` Command